Mideast Powers Condemn Israel Ministers Visit To Al-Aqsa Mosque Compound - UrduPoint

 Mideast Powers Condemn Israel Minister's Visit To Al-Aqsa Mosque Compound

-Jerusalem, (APP - UrduPoint / Pakistan Point News - 3rd Jan, 2023 ):Saudi Arabia and the United Arab Emirates were among nations to condemn a visit Tuesday by Israel's extreme-right new national security minister to Jerusalem's Al-Aqsa Mosque compound.
+Jerusalem, (APP - UrduPoint / Pakistan Point News - 4th Jan, 2023 ):Saudi Arabia and the United Arab Emirates were among nations to condemn a visit Tuesday by Israel's extreme-right new national security minister to Jerusalem's Al-Aqsa mosque compound.

 The move by firebrand Itamar Ben-Gvir has enraged Palestinians, while the United States warned of steps which may harm the status quo.

-"Our government will not surrender to the threats of Hamas," Ben-Gvir said in a statement published by his spokesman, after the Palestinian militant group warned such a step was a "red line".
+"Our government will not surrender to the threats of Hamas," Ben-Gvir vowed in a statement published by his spokesman, after the Palestinian militant group warned such a step was a "red line".

 Ben-Gvir's visit comes days after he took office as national security minister, with powers over the police, giving his decision to enter the highly sensitive site considerable weight.